firefly-iii/docs/docs/docs/firefly-iii/advanced-installation/backup.md

 # Backup

-TODO clean me up

 Firefly III does not come with a built-in backup routine.
 Using your native OS tools is way more useful and faster.

-!!! warning
 The export function of Firefly III is *not* a backup mechanism

 ## Self-hosted backup